7 Steps To Automate Your Finances. Here’s How To Get Started

 • Combining automation with a budgeting strategy that fits your needs increases adherence.

-What is Automating Your Finances?
+What Is Automating Your Finances?

 Automating your financial ecosystems is connecting your disparate financial accounts into one nexus of automated decisions.
 Automating your ecosystem involves linking your accounts together to facilitate the movement of money in and out of accounts without lifting a finger.